Dennis DePue was a real-life killer that inspired the horror movie Jeepers Creepers!

 You also might be surprised to learn that 2001’s Jeepers Creepers was similarly derived from true events, a fact that wasn’t in the least bit played up by writer/director Victor Salva.
 The movie is of course about a winged monster that plucks out human eyeballs, and though it may seem impossible that it was grounded in any sort of reality, it most definitely was.

-It was in 1990 that Michigan resident Dennis DePue became the subject of a police manhunt, after murdering his wife and dumping her body behind an abandoned school house.
-Story goes that the murder was an act of vengeance, after his wife filed for divorce, with DePue shooting her in the back of the head.
+It was in 1990 that Michigan resident Dennis DePue became the subject of a police manhunt, after murdering his wife and dumping her body behind an abandoned schoolhouse.
+The story goes that the murder was an act of vengeance, after his wife filed for divorce, with DePue shooting her in the back of the head.

 In Jeepers Creepers, the monster dumps bodies behind an abandoned church, much the same way DePue disposed of his wife, but it wasn’t DePue that inspired the film so much as it was the testimony of two eyewitnesses who saw him dump the body.